Mr Gale has been a Co-opted Parent Governor since November 2013. He is on the F&GP Committee and is responsible for RE, PSHE & ICT.

 Mr Bland is a Parent Governor who is a member of the Finance Committee as well as the Standards Committee; he has responsibility for monitoring of PE and Science.

-Mrs Rigby is a Parent Governor who is a relatively new Governor.
+Ms Rigby is a Parent Governor.
 She attends the Standards Committee and Full Governing Body meetings.

 Our Governing Body 2016 – 2017